johnpuddephatt/hidinginplainsight/src/cinemas/crown-cinema.md

   Rialto.

-  In 2008 the building was bought by Mr Arthur Cowie for rennovation purposes, with the intention to turn it into a manufacturing unit.
-He contacted us via this website and told us that the former cinema had been used as a gym and "was in dreadful condition".
+  In 2008 the derelict building was bought by Mr Arthur Cowie for rennovation purposes, with the intention to turn it into a manufacturing unit.
+He contacted us via this website and told us that when he acquired it, the former cinema had been used as a gym and "was in dreadful condition".

   He had the facade underpinned and its corners rebuilt, but part of the top portion had to be removed, for safety reasons.
 He made a few more disoveries along the way. \